italian dessert recipes

 "The basic traditional recipe"

-Best Sangria Recipe The best sangria recipe is made perfect by following the procedure.
+The best sangria recipe is made perfect by following the procedure.
 Yeah, I know.
 Follow directions.
 But the flavor you get makes the difference between a quick slap together job and a good tasting drink!
+This is the plain naked recipe without all of the added fancy ingredients.
+It's a great starting point.
+(Use it to create your own recipe later.)

 Just brushing up on the basics of how to make a sangria and use this recipe as a starting point and you should be good to go to make ANY sangria with whatever fruit you have on hand.
 Modifications and substitutions are discussed below.